department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-release-notes.md

 assignees: rachel-kauff

 ---
-* Use this template to make a ticket for an entire release note.
+_Use this template to make a ticket for an entire release note.
 To flag individual release note items, add the "release notes" label to the relevant ticket.
-These items flagged for release notes will be groomed weekly by Rachel and Kev.*
+Flagged items will be groomed weekly by Rachel and Kev._

 ## Publishing info